Daniel-KM/Omeka-S-module-Guest/README.md

 ajax forms.
 It does not replace the standard api (/api/users/#id), but adds some checks and features useful to build ajax dialogs.

+If you need more similar roles, you may use the module [Guest Private], that provides two more roles: `guest_private_site`, who can see all sites, that are public or private, but not private pages or resources; `guest_private`, who can see all sites, site pages and resources that are public or private.
+Like `guest`, they don't have admin permission and cannot go to the admin board.

 The module is compatible with module [User Names] and [Two Factor Authentication].

 The module includes a way to request api without credentials but via session, so